Centrum Capital Ltd leads gainers in 'A' group

-Sadbhav Engineering Ltd, Subex Ltd, Tata Coffee Ltd and Raymond Ltd are among the other gainers in the BSE's 'A' group today, 30 March 2022.
+IOL Chemicals & Pharmaceuticals Ltd, Mrs Bectors Food Specialities Ltd, Ujjivan Financial Services Ltd and Restaurant Brands Asia Ltd are among the other gainers in the BSE's 'A' group today, 01 April 2022.

-Sadbhav Engineering Ltd, Subex Ltd, Tata Coffee Ltd and Raymond Ltd are among the other gainers in the BSE's 'A' group today, 30 March 2022.
+IOL Chemicals & Pharmaceuticals Ltd, Mrs Bectors Food Specialities Ltd, Ujjivan Financial Services Ltd and Restaurant Brands Asia Ltd are among the other gainers in the BSE's 'A' group today, 01 April 2022.

-Centrum Capital Ltd spiked 19.87% to Rs 26.85 at 11:51 IST.
+Centrum Capital Ltd soared 15.09% to Rs 29.75 at 11:51 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 2.31 lakh shares were traded on the counter so far as against the average daily volumes of 1.36 lakh shares in the past one month.
+On the BSE, 2.97 lakh shares were traded on the counter so far as against the average daily volumes of 1.63 lakh shares in the past one month.

-Sadbhav Engineering Ltd soared 15.89% to Rs 28.45.
+IOL Chemicals & Pharmaceuticals Ltd surged 14.34% to Rs 404.55.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 2.33 lakh shares were traded on the counter so far as against the average daily volumes of 3.43 lakh shares in the past one month.
+On the BSE, 2.16 lakh shares were traded on the counter so far as against the average daily volumes of 1.09 lakh shares in the past one month.

-Subex Ltd surged 12.32% to Rs 34.65.
+Mrs Bectors Food Specialities Ltd spiked 13.43% to Rs 317.95.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 25.02 lakh shares were traded on the counter so far as against the average daily volumes of 14.42 lakh shares in the past one month.
+On the BSE, 41497 shares were traded on the counter so far as against the average daily volumes of 18393 shares in the past one month.

-Tata Coffee Ltd added 10.96% to Rs 217.75.
+Ujjivan Financial Services Ltd jumped 11.26% to Rs 113.15.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 10.74 lakh shares were traded on the counter so far as against the average daily volumes of 1 lakh shares in the past one month.
+On the BSE, 2.38 lakh shares were traded on the counter so far as against the average daily volumes of 1.69 lakh shares in the past one month.

-Raymond Ltd spurt 10.76% to Rs 834.5.
+Restaurant Brands Asia Ltd exploded 10.97% to Rs 111.75.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.65 lakh shares were traded on the counter so far as against the average daily volumes of 77063 shares in the past one month.
+On the BSE, 3.32 lakh shares were traded on the counter so far as against the average daily volumes of 1.34 lakh shares in the past one month.

 Powered by Capital Market - Live News